microsoft/sqlworkshops/sql2019workshop/sql2019wks/07_SQLOnKubernetes.md

 ```
 The name of the PVC is mssql-data which will be used to map to the SQL Server container directory for databases when deploying the pod.
 The **annotations:** maps the PVC to the managed-premium StorageClass.
 The rest of the declaration specifies how to access the PVC which is ReadWriteOnce.
 ReadWriteOnce means *one node a time* in the cluster can access the PVC.
 The size of the PVC in this case is 8Gb which for the purposes of this activity is plenty of space.

+When this command completes you should see the following message:

+<pre>persistentvolumeclaim/mssql-data created</pre>

 **STEP 7: Deploy a pod with a SQL Server container**

-Now that you have deployed a LoadBalancer service, a secrete, and a Persistent Volume Claim (PVC),you have all the components to deploy a pod running a SQL Server container.
+Now that you have deployed a LoadBalancer service, a secret, and a Persistent Volume Claim (PVC),you have all the components to deploy a pod running a SQL Server container.
 To deploy the pod you will use a concept called **Deployment** which provides the ability to declare a **ReplicaSet**.
 Run the script **step7_deploy_sql2019.ps1** and after it executes you will analyze the details of the deployment.
 This scripts runs the command:

 ```Powershell
 kubectl apply -f sql2019deployment.yaml --record